 For independent heteroskedastic normally distributed errors there are no exact results.
-MacKinnon and White (1985) consider several adjustments to the heteroskedastic-consistent variance estimate of White (1980), including one called HC2 that is unbiased in the special case that errors are homoskedastic.
-Unfortunately if errors are actually heteroskedastic, as expected, the HC2 estimate is no longer unbiased for $V[\hat{\beta}]$ - an unbiased estimator depends on the unknown pattern of heteroskedasticity and on the design matrix X. And there is no way to obtain an exact T distribution result for w, even if errors are normally distributed.
-Other proposed solutions for testing and forming confidence intervals include using a Tdistribution with data-determined degrees of freedom, and using a bootstrap with asymptotic refinement.
+MacKinnon and White (1985) considers several adjustments to the heteroskedastic-consistent variance estimate of White (1980) including one called HC2 that is unbiased in the special case that errors are homoskedastic.
+Unfortunately, if errors are actually heteroskedastic, as expected, the HC2 estimate is no longer unbiased for $V[\hat{\beta}]$ -an unbiased estimator depends on the unknown pattern of heteroskedasticity and on the design matrix X. And there is no way to obtain an exact T distribution result for w even if errors are normally distributed.
+Other proposed solutions for testing and forming confidence intervals include using a T distribution with data-determined degrees of freedom and using a bootstrap with asymptotic refinement.

-In the following subsections we consider extensions of these various adjustments to the clustered case, where the problems can become even more pronounced.
+In the following subsections, we consider extensions of these various adjustments to the clustered case where the problems can become even more pronounced.

-Before proceeding we note that there is no specific point at which we need to worry about few clusters.
-Instead, "more is better".
+Before proceeding, we note that there is no specific point at which we need to worry about few clusters.
+Instead, "more is better."
 Current consensus appears to be that G = 50 is enough for state-year panel data.
-In particular, Bertrand, Duflo, and Mullainathan (2004, Table 8) find in their simulations that for a policy dummy variable with high within-cluster correlation, a Wald test based on the standard CRVE with critical value of 1.96 had rejection rates of .063, .058, .080, and .115 for number of states (G) equal to, respectively, 50, 20, 10 and 6.
-The simulations of Cameron, Gelbach and Miller (2008, Table 3), based on a quite different data generating process but again with standard CRVE and critical value of 1.96, had rejection rates of .068, .081, .118, and .208 for G equal to, respectively, 30, 20, 10 and 5.
-In both cases the rejection rates would also exceed .05 if the critical value was from the T(G-1) distribution.
+In particular, Bertrand, Duflo, and Mullainathan (2004, Table 8) finds in its simulations that for a policy dummy variable with high within-cluster correlation, a Wald test based on the standard CRVE with critical value of 1.96 had rejection rates of 0.063, 0.058, 0.080, and 0.115 for number of states (G) equal to, respectively, 50, 20, 10, and 6.
+The simulations of Cameron, Gelbach, and Miller (2008, Table 3), based on a quite different data generating process but again with standard CRVE and critical value of 1.96, had rejection rates of 0.068, 0.081, 0.118, and 0.208 for G equal to, respectively, 30, 20, 10, and 5.
+In both cases, the rejection rates would also exceed 0.05 if the critical value was from the T(G - 1) distribution.

 The preceding results are for balanced clusters.
-Cameron, Gelbach and Miller (2008,

-Table 4, column 8) consider unbalanced clusters when G = 10.
-The rejection rate with unbalanced clusters, half of size $N_g = 10$ and half of size 50, is .183, appreciably worse than rejection rates of .126 and .115 for balanced clusters of sizes, respectively, 10 and 100.
+Cameron, Gelbach, and Miller (2008, Table 4, Column 8) considers unbalanced clusters when G = 10.
+The rejection rate with unbalanced clusters, half of size $N_g = 10$ and half of size 50, is 0.183, appreciably worse than rejection rates of 0.126 and 0.115 for balanced clusters of sizes, respectively, 10 and 100.
 Recent papers by Carter, Schnepel, and Steigerwald (2013) and Imbens and Kolesar (2012) provide theory that also indicates that the effective number of clusters is reduced when N_g varies across clusters; see also the simulations in MacKinnon and Webb (2013).
-Similar issues may also arise if the clusters are balanced, but estimation is by weighted OLS that places different weights on different clusters.
-Cheng and Hoekstra (2013) document that weighting can result in over-rejection in the panel DiD setting of Bertrand, Duflo, and Mullainathan (2004).
+Similar issues may also arise if the clusters are balanced, but estimation is by weighted LS that places different weights on different clusters.
+Cheng and Hoekstra (2013) documents that weighting can result in overrejection in the panel DiD setting of Bertrand, Duflo, and Mullainathan (2004).

-To repeat a key message, there is no clear-cut definition of "few".
-Depending on the situation "few" may range from less than 20 to less than 50 clusters in the balanced case, and even more clusters in the unbalanced case.
+To repeat a key message, there is no clear-cut definition of "few."
+Depending on the situation, "few" may range from less than 20 clusters to less than 50 clusters in the balanced case and even more clusters in the unbalanced case.

-VIB.
-Solution 1: Bias-Corrected Cluster-Robust Variance Matrix
+B. Solution 1: Bias-Corrected Cluster-Robust Variance Matrix